What You Should Consider If You Have An AC That Uses R-22 Refrigerant

 If you want a cost analysis performed for your HVAC system, as well as a free assessment, then contact Miller Oil Company today.

-Bear in mind that we, or any other HVAC company, will no longer use r22 refrigerant starting in January 2020.
-If your system needs a recharge at that time or a later date, then you’ll need to replace your HVAC system.
-The good news is that prices are low this year, so take advantage of that and buy a new cooling system as soon as possible.
+Bear in mind that we, or any other HVAC company, will not have easy access to R22 refrigerant.
+If your system needs a recharge, then it would be more economical to replace your HVAC system.
+The good news is that air conditioner prices are low this year, so take advantage of that and buy a new cooling system as soon as possible.

 Why Is R22 Refrigerant Banned?
 Environmental Damage Causes By R-22

 R-22 is harmful to the environment, as it contains components that destroy the ozone layer.
 These components include hydrochlorofluorocarbons.
 As you may know, when the ozone layer weakens, then we become more susceptible to ultraviolet radiation.
 The good news is that the massive hole that researchers found in the ozone layer has reduced in size since the ban on CFCs and other ozone-depleting substances.

 If your HVAC system uses this type of refrigerant, then you can do your part in protecting the ozone layer by upgrading your system.
 Newer systems are far more environmentally friendly than the ones that use R22 refrigerant.